-You can also integrate your Hubspot CRM with OpenPhone when you’re on the Premium plan.
+You can also integrate your Hubspot CRM with OpenPhone when you’re on the Business plan.
 The CRM integration makes it easier to track phone calls and other important client communication in a single interface.

 5. Texting is flat out better with OpenPhone